 Chow Mein (with beansprouts)

-Delicious wok fried noodles with onions and beansprouts, add the perfect side dish to your next fakeaway with this chow mein recipe!
+Delicious wok fried noodles with onions and beansprouts, add the perfect side dish to your next fakeaway with this Chinese takeaway style chow mein with beansprouts recipe!

 Chinese takeaway noodles are a great example of cooking skill and equipment coming together to create a unique flavour.
 With the roaring hot heat of the wok, the noodles and ingredients catch just enough in the pan to create that delicious smokey flavour (known as ‘wok hei’ or, ‘the breath of the wok’).
 Whilst difficult to recreate fully in a home kitchen, with the right ingredients and cooking technique, we can make some very tasty noodles indeed.